This line is one of the many "side effects" of Facebook's Learning Phase.

 - Are You Setting Way Too Low Bid For Your Bid Strategy?

 If you're using "Lowest Cost / Highest Value" without a bid cap, you're not likely to see this error message.
 However, if you're running on "Bid Cap", "Cost Cap" or "Minimum ROAS", this could be a signal that your bid isn't high enough to show an impression as compared to your competitors auctioning for the same group of audience, which results in almost no spend and no purchase / lead.
 The best way to solve this is by looking back into your ad account's lifetime Cost Per Purchase / Cost Per Lead (CPL), using that as a benchmark to set your minimum bid and you should start getting both impressions and purchase or lead.

 - Is Your New Creative Too Farfetched?

-If you have been running campaigns using the same pixel for some time, Facebook tends to learn your audience's behaviour and understand what type of ad creative appeals to them.
+If you have been running campaigns using the same pixel for some time, Facebook tends to learn your audience's behavior and understand what type of ad creative appeals to them.
 Use this as a warning that a drastic change in your new creative may not resonate with your audience, and turn them off right away.
 Either stick with your past profitable creative format, or you can use Facebook Ad Relevance Diagnostics to troubleshoot and improve ad performance.

 - Are You Setting Too Low Budget For Your Facebook Campaign?

 Again, this only applies when you set too low budget for "Bid Cap" or "Cost Cap" campaign.
-Your budget should always be 5 times higher than your bid - e.g. a minimum of $200 daily budget for an ad set with $40 bid.
+Your budget should always be 5 times higher than your bid - e.g. a minimum of $200 daily budget for an ad set with a $40 bid.
 That's why always set your targeting broad if you decide to go with these 2 bid strategies.